SHEMA-IRADUKUNDA-Daniel/alx-graphql-0x00/character/README.md

-# Exploring and Implementing GraphQL
+# Characters pages and ids